kc3981/health-insurance-quote-generator/README.md

     - My SQL
     - Postgre SQL
     - Sublime Text
-- You have to fork this project (create a git lab ID in case you do not have one)
+- You have to clone this project (create a git lab ID in case you do not have one)
 - Keep adding code that you write in git
 - Unit test the application
 - Setup and run the application